lzh-mb-mod/RTSCamera/source/RTSCamera.CommandSystem/SteamWorkshopReadMe.txt

 [h2]Mod Compatibility[/h2]
 [list]
 [*]Performance issue with TOAM (Tales from the Age of Men) is fixed in v5.4.13.
-[*][b]Incompatible with "RTS Camera Universal".
+[*][b]Incompatible with the community fork "RTS Camera Universal".
 That one is made by the other guy, packing my old RTS mods into one mod, conflicting with this mod.
 Please make sure not to use them together.[/b]
 [/list]

 [h2]Save Compatibility[/h2]